How to propagate a Thanksgiving cactus – 3 expert methods to create new plants that make perfect holiday gifts

 Tom outlines his steps below:

 • Make your cut: Choose healthy, mature leaves or segments.
 Avoid any that have a flower bud at the end.
-Use a clean, sharp knife to make the cut.
+Use clean, sharp pruning shears - these houseplant snips from Amazon are an ideal size and shape - to make the cut.
 Allow the samples to dry and callus for a day or two.

 • Place in a pot: Lay the cut ends of the leaf segments on top of a well-draining potting mix, burying them slightly.
 They don't need to be deep, but the cutting has to have good contact with the potting mix.
 You can use a rooting hormone, but it's not essential.